15.1. Citations and references

 • Cox RW, Taylor PA (2017).
 Stability of spatial smoothness and cluster-size threshold estimates in FMRI using AFNI. arXiv:1709.07471 [stat.AP]

-If you use proper statistical testing in your work (two-sided testing in most cases, or one-sided testing where clearly applicable), you might consider citing:
+If you use proper statistical testing in your work (two-sided testing in most cases, or one-sided testing where clearly applicable), you might consider checking out:

 • Chen G, Cox RW, Glen DR, Rajendra JK, Reynolds RC, Taylor PA (2019).
 A tail of two sides: Artificially doubled false positive rates in neuroimaging due to the sidedness choice with t-tests.
 Human Brain Mapping 40:1037-1043.

-If you display effect estimates (rather than just stats), and/or if you scale your data in a voxelwise manner, you might consider citing:
+If you display effect estimates (rather than just stats), and/or if you scale your data in a voxelwise manner, you might consider referring to:

 If you’d like to display more full results with transparent thresholding (rather than hiding away much information with all-or-nothing thresholding), then check out: